hrdwrrsk/AdwaitaExtended/README.md

 - Consistent GTK2 theme (finally!)
 - Xfce4 support (currently no xfwm4 theme, however.
 But if you want consistency just replace xfwm4 with metacity as default WM for Xfce4)
 - Visual tweaks are separated from `_common.scss` to make it synched up with upstream and 'broken-less' (with exception is GNOME shell theme)
-- Refined GNOME shell theme to make it compact
+- Refined GNOME shell theme to make it compact + *light variant enabled*

 ### Installation
 Clone this repo, and open directory with terminal and then: